Kashier-payments/Php-Checkout-Demo/README.md

 # Php-Checkout-Demo

-Create and pay orders through IFrame (Same page payment kashier popup) or Hosted Payment Page (Payment redirection).
+Create and pay orders through PaymentUI IFrame (Same page payment kashier popup) or Hosted Payment Page (Payment redirection).

 #### Running the demo

-- Clone the github project `git@github.com:Kashier-payments/Php-Checkout-Demo.git`
+- Clone the github project `git@github.com:Kashier-payments/Php-PaymentUI-demo.git`

 - On your cloned project root `run php -S localhost:8000` if you are using php Built-in web server